fabric8io/fabric8/bai/ReadMe.md

 We prefer the AuditEventNotifier as it leaves auditing completely separate from your business level integration flows; which should solve the common 80% of audit requirements.
 If ever you have some really complex requirements feel free to use explicit routing to an audit endpoint using the Camel DSL.

-### Specifying generic audit rules via AuditEventNotifier
+### Configuring AuditEventNotifier

-You can configure an instance of AuditEventNotifier using Java or your dependency injection framework like Spring or CDI.
+You can configure an instance of AuditEventNotifier using Java or your dependency injection framework like [spring](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/main/resources/META-INF/spring/context.xml#L8) or CDI.
 You can disable or filter which events and endpoints events are raised and sent to the audit endpoint.

 Events are then sent to an *audit endpoint* by the AuditEventNotifier using its [endpointUri property](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/test/resources/org/fusesource/bai/sample/FilterExpressionTest-context.xml#L45).

-The AuditEventNotifier is then a bean configured in your application (e.g. in a spring XML like this [example spring XML](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/main/resources/META-INF/spring/context.xml#L8)).

 The AuditEventNotifier implementation is currently based on the [PublishEventNotifier](http://camel.apache.org/maven/current/camel-core/apidocs/org/apache/camel/management/PublishEventNotifier.html) plugin in Camel which filters events and then writes the AuditEvents to the audit endpoint (which is a regular Camel Endpoint and so can then use the various available [Camel Endpoints](http://camel.apache.org/components.html).